nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/upgrading-from-nautobot-v1.md

 ## App Developer Interface

 All imports for app developers should now be sourced from `nautobot.apps.*` or provided models, as this is the supported public interface.
-This will help ensure proper SemVer is kept in tact and provide a place to add new features without breaking existing integrations.
+This will help ensure proper SemVer is kept intact and provide a place to add new features without breaking existing integrations.

 ## Database (ORM) Changes